aerospike/act/README.md

 ### Answer the questions asked in command line.
 ```
 Alternately you can create the config file manually by copying one of the sample config
-files in the /examples directory and modifying it, as described in the instructions below.
+files in the /examples directory and modifying it, as described in the **ACT Configuration Reference** below.

 #### 3. Run your Test with ACT
 ---------